mklabunde/gnn-prediction-instability/README.md

 Further options for the configuration can be seen in the `config` directory.
 We use RTX3090 GPUs and most experiments complete within a couple of hours.

-To simply rerun all experiments, use `bash run_experiments.sh`.

 ### Preparing results
 After an experiment is run, the results need to be aggregated into a pandas DataFrame for plotting.
-First, open `notebooks/21.1-collate_results.py` and the required paths (You can find where with Ctrl+F: CHANGE).
+First, open `notebooks/21.1-collate_results.py` and add the required paths (You can find where with Ctrl+F: CHANGE).
 Afterwards:

 ```shell